-- Special invitations: Instead of offering a discount on a new product line you’re dying to promote, invite shoppers to preview it during a special, after-hours event—by invitation only!
+Instead of offering a discount on a new product line you’re dying to promote, invite shoppers to preview it during a special, after-hours event—by invitation only!
 Provide a logo’d shopping tote to encourage shopping during the preview and as a special thank-you for attending.

-- Cash in on happy customers: Some of the most effective publicity is positive word of mouth from happy customers.
+Some of the most effective publicity is positive word of mouth from happy customers.
 Ask customers to participate in a case study or a video testimonial about your brand.
 Thank those who do with a logo’d briefcase tool set or Bluetooth® speaker.

-- Reward loyalty: Repeat customers make up 20 percent of your customer base, but they are responsible for more than half of all sales.
+Repeat customers make up 20 percent of your customer base, but they are responsible for more than half of all sales.
 A loyalty program can help build long-term relationships.
 Send personalized emails to your best customers with information about sales, new products and company news.
 Reward loyalty with logo’d travel tumblers, gym bags or combo chair/coolers.

-- Hold appreciation celebrations: Company anniversaries and holidays are a great time to celebrate.
+Company anniversaries and holidays are a great time to celebrate.
 Invite customers, neighbors and prospects to an open house.
 Create a festive look with streamers, logo’d balloons and refreshments.
 Send guests on their way with a small business giveaway, such as a logo’d umbrella or picnic throw.

-- Public speaking appearances: Guest appearances at an event or expo can be a great way to educate others on your area of expertise while gaining exposure for your business.
+Guest appearances at an event or expo can be a great way to educate others on your area of expertise while gaining exposure for your business.
 Instead of charging a speaking fee, consider offering your time in exchange for a plug for your business.
 Skip the discount coupon and hand out a small branded gift like a logo’d business card luggage tag or house-shaped keep-it clip.